Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects

 \subsection{One-dimensional scheme}

 We consider our problem in a one-dimensional domain $\Omega = (0,L)$.
-Even though $\vecu$ is now a scalar, we still denote it in bold font.
+Even though $\vecu$ is now a scalar, we still denote it in bold font to not make the confusion with $v$ from the transformation $c = T(v)$.
 As mentioned previously, we relax the Navier-Stokes part of our system.
-Namely, we introduce a relaxation parameter $\eta \ge 0$ and $U = (\rho, \rho \vecu)$.
-We rewrite Equation~\eqref{eq:main4} as (up to rescaling $\nu(c)$ as $\f{3}{4}\nu(c))$
+Namely, we introduce a relaxation parameter $\iota \ge 0$ and write $U = (\rho, \rho \vecu)$.
+We rewrite Equation~\eqref{eq:main4} as

-in which $G(U) = (0,-\kappa \vecu)$, $F(U) = (\rho \vecu, \rho \vecu^2 + p - \nu(c) \p_x \vecu +\frac{\gamma}{2} \abs{\p_x c}^2) $ and $A = \text{diag}(a_1,a_2)$ satisfying Liu's subcharacteristic condition
+in which $G(U) = (0,-\kappa \vecu)$,$F(U) = (\rho \vecu, \rho \vecu^2 + p - \left(\frac{4}{3}\nu(c) + \eta(c)\right) \p_x \vecu +\frac{\gamma}{2} \abs{\p_x c}^2) $ and ${A = \text{diag}(a_1,a_2)}$ satisfying Liu's subcharacteristic condition

 In what follows, and following~\cite{Quaolin-2020-compressible}, we use